Week 7 Sunday NFL DFS picks, lineup advice for FanDuel, DraftKings

-NFL DFS, Week 7: Top FanDuel, DraftKings daily Fantasy football picks include CeeDee Lamb, Rashee Rice
+NFL DFS, 49ers vs. Falcons: Top FanDuel, DraftKings daily Fantasy football picks for Sunday Night Football

-DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Week 7 on Sunday
+DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Falcons vs. 49ers in Week 7 of Sunday Night Football

-Building winning NFL DFS lineups requires finding the right mix of big-name fantasy stars to combine with NFL DFS sleepers when making NFL DFS picks.
-Among the marquee matchups in the early window of the Week 7 NFL schedule are Chiefs vs. Raiders, Patriots vs. Titans, and Eagles vs. Vikings.
-In the afternoon window, there is Colts vs. Chargers, Giants vs. Broncos and Commanders vs. Cowboys, with Dallas vs. Washington having the highest total of any Week 7 contest.
+The San Francisco 49ers host the Atlanta Falcons on 'Sunday Night Football' to wrap up the Sunday slate of the Week 7 NFL schedule.
+Kickoff at Levi's Stadium is at 8:20 p.m.
+ET.
+The NFL DFS player pool is loaded with big-name talent like Bijan Robinson, Christian McCaffrey, Drake London, and Kyle Pitts.
+San Francisco tight end George Kittle is expected to return and will likely be among the most popular NFL DFS picks for SNF.

-Which players should you target in your core NFL DFS picks for Week 7 on Sunday, and which potential NFL DFS values could help your NFL DFS lineups cash?
-Before locking in any NFL DFS picks on sites like DraftKings and FanDuel for Sunday, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.
+Which players should you target in your core NFL DFS picks for Sunday Night Football, and which potential NFL DFS values could help your NFL DFS lineups cash?
+Before locking in any NFL DFS picks on sites like DraftKings and FanDuel for Sunday Night Football, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, which may include a play $5, get $100 offer: